sdslabs/Rootex/README.md

 1. Assets are stored in separate repositories and added as git submodules.
 The testing assets are stored at https://gitlab.com/sdslabs/rootex-assets while the assets for the game are stored at https://gitlab.com/sdslabs/rootex-game.
 2. `git clone` doesn't clone the submodules by default unless the `-r` flag is passed.
 To initialize the submodules after cloning the repository, use the command : `git submodule update --init`.
-3. The `build.bat` script has two subcommands to make switching of the submodules between the testing and game repository easier.
-Use `build.bat assets-test` to switch to the test repository and `build.bat assets-game` to switch to the game repository.
+3. The `assets.bat` script has two subcommands to make switching of the submodules between the testing and game repository easier.
+Use `assets.bat assets-test` to switch to the test repository and `assets.bat assets-game` to switch to the game repository.

 Now you can start reading the [documentation](https://rootex.readthedocs.io/) and build games on Rootex!